Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             current directory is used.
       --bam_type BAM_TYPE, -t BAM_TYPE
                             Please assign the type of BAM.
-If the BAM files are produced by mapping to the close strain of the query strain, please key in "closed_strain".
-This kind of BAM file can be used for detecting the mutations between the closed strain and query strain.
-If the BAM files are produced by mapping to exact query strain, please key in "query_strain".
-This kind of BAM file can be used for detecting the exact mutations of query genome sequence.
+If the BAM files are produced by mapping to the close genome of the query genome, please key in "closed_genome". the mutations between the closed genome and query genome can be detected for generating sequence of the query genome.
+                            If the BAM files are produced by mapping to exact query genome, please key in "query_genome".
+The exact mutations of query genome can be detected.
       --program PROGRAM [PROGRAM ...], -p PROGRAM [PROGRAM ...]
                             Please assign the program for detecting SNP of
                             transcript: "with_BAQ", "without_BAQ", "extend_BAQ".
-                            Multi-programs can be executed at the same time (separated by space).
+                            Multi-programs can be executed at the same time (separated by spaces).
 For example: with_BAQ
                             without_BAQ extend_BAQ.
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the genome fasta files.